What is a flat head syndrome?

-Also at an early age is more comfortable to correct since the baby skull is soft and developing so the younger the baby is, the easier to fix the problem.
+Also, at an early age is more comfortable to correct since the baby’s skull is soft and developing so the younger the baby is, the easier it is to fix the problem.

 Who are the most victims to develop flat head syndrome?